rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 export KUBECONFIG=$(pwd)/kube_config_rancher-cluster.yml
 ```

-Test your connectivity with `kubectl` and see if you can get the list of nodes back.
+Test your connectivity with `kubectl` and see if all your nodes are in `Ready` state.

 ```
 kubectl get nodes